Sarah Newcomb Merrick: Teacher

 Merrick's first teaching position was in Manassas, Virginia.
 There, she not only worked throughout the week, but on Sunday afternoon, lead the children in scripture lessons, illustrated on the blackboard.
 That drew the attention of a Baltimore clergyman, and he strongly urged her to leave teaching and take up divinity, assuring her of a license from the Baltimore Synod.
 She declined, and resolved that nothing should change her mind about her chosen field.
 Hearing of Texas as a new opportunity for teachers, she removed there and taught at the Freedmen's Bureau School for Colored Children.
 In September, 1872, she was appointed principal of Third Ward Colored School, a public school in San Antonio, a position she held for eighteen years.

 On 14 August 1876, she married Morgan Wolfe Merrick (1839–1919), a surveyor and Confederate Army veteran.
 An infant son died before a daughter, Julia, was born in 1878.
 Even after marriage, she continued to teach.
 For over two years, Merrick was a paid contributor to the Texas School Journal, and it was through her work that San Antonio had the reputation of having the best primary schools in the State.

-Writer and business woman
+Writer and businesswoman

 Writer's cramp affected her right hand around 1883.
 She then learned how to write with her left hand, while she was in the meantime perfecting her invention of a pen-holder to fit on the finger like a thimble to avoid hand cramps.
 It was patented in 1887.
 Her investments in real estate in San Antonio proved profitable, and Merrick was considered a good business woman.
 She was president of the Business Woman's Association after it was formed San Antonio.
 After retiring from active work in the school room around 1890, she intended to continue her work in the cause of education through her writing.
 In 1910, she published a biography about her father and brother, Simon, in McClure's.